chenchenygu/watermark-learnability/scripts/train/README.md

 ### Sampling-based watermark distillation

-To perform sampling-based watermark distillation, first, `generate_sampling_distill_train_data.sh` generates watermarked samples from the teacher Llama 2 7B to use as training data.
+To perform sampling-based watermark distillation, you can either use the training data we have uploaded to Hugging Face (listed in the top-level [README.md](/README.md#training-data-for-sampling-based-watermark-distillation))or generate the training data yourself. `generate_sampling_distill_train_data.sh` generates watermarked samples from the teacher Llama 2 7B to use as training data.
 We used 1 NVIDIA A100 80GB GPU.
 The script is run from the top-level directory as
 ```
 bash scripts/train/generate_sampling_distill_train_data.sh <watermark_type> <llama_path>
 ```